All guidesSegmentation

 Stop sending the same email to everyone.
 Learn how to segment your list for higher engagement, better deliverability, and more revenue per send.

-8 min readUpdated February 11, 2026
+By 8 min readUpdated July 1, 2026

 Impact AreaWhat Happens